 This focus on the role culture and team dynamics have to play in war may be somewhere HR needs to focus in the medium term as Zomko’s ‘stay and work’ approach isn’t unique.
 Oleh Humeniuk, CEO of WePlay Holding, an e-sports business, believes that keeping work open and paying staff offers a slice of normality.
 He says: “Keeping a company running during the war is an extremely responsible thing to do, as people don’t feel safe and have no idea if tomorrow will even come.”
 Zomko agrees: “The best thing that companies can do right now is to distract their teams in Ukraine with work.”
 Separately, a UK HR leader notes a “staggering will to work” among Ukrainian teams, recalling one employee who apologised for being five minutes late to a meeting because a bomb alert went off.

 But such steadfastness can’t exist in silo: it needs support.
 For WePlay, that means salary is deposited in advance, conscripts are still paid, and ‘positive’ news is shared among staff at the end of the day.
-Humeniuk has also hired an in-house therapist and his HR team shares ways non-combatant employees can pitch in with the war effort.
+Humeniuk has also enlisted the help of a therapist, who is available to provide individual consultations to employees, and his HR team shares ways non-combatant employees can pitch in with the war effort.
 For Kerstin Rothermel, VP of people at Bolt, a ride hail and food delivery firm, it also requires good crisis management.

 In her view, leadership alignment between Bolt’s senior management in Estonia and Germany and line managers in Ukraine, as well as having pre-invasion organisational flexibility, allows the firm to be reactive when needed. “[Our] crisis communication team has been meeting more or less every day since the war started to discuss actions that the business can take in response,” she says.
 “Our team is used to being flexible, adapting to changing circumstances and working remotely.
 All these skills have proven crucial during the war.”